IrisShaders/ShaderDoc/iris-features.md

 # Color Spaces (Iris 1.6.4)

 Iris 1.6.4 added support for additional color spaces beyond sRGB (DCI_P3, Display P3, REC2020, and Adobe RGB).
-This allows support for outputting to HDR displays.
+This does not allow for outputting HDR values, it simply applies a tonemapping operation in the given color space instead of sRGB.

 By default, Iris will assume all shaders output sRGB, and if a different color spaces is selected it will convert the sRGB output to that color space for display.
 If `supportsColorCorrection = true` is in shaders.properties however, this conversion will be left up to the shader.
 In all scenarios, the chosen colorspace is avaliable through the uniform `currentColorSpace`.